dlabs-mobile-apps/dlabs-mobile-apps.github.io/docs/repository/git-flow.md

 The different types of branches we may use are:
  1. Feature branches
- 2. Release branches
+ 2. Hotfix branches
- 3. Hotfix branches
+ 3. Enhance branches
- 4. Enhance branches
+ 3. Release branches

 Each of these branches have a specific purpose and are bound to strict rules as to which branches may be their originating branch and which branches must be their merge targets.